Merger (politics): Ontario

-In the early 1970s, the various towns, villages, and townships surrounding Metropolitan Toronto that were undergoing suburbanization were amalgamated into various new municipalities; among them Mississauga and Vaughan.
+In the early 1970s, the various towns, villages, and townships surrounding Metropolitan Toronto that were undergoing suburbanization were amalgamated into various new suburban municipalities; among them Mississauga and Vaughan.
 Later, the provincial government of Mike Harris undertook an extensive province-wide program of municipal mergers between 1996 and 2002.
 The province had 815 municipalities in 1996; by 2002, this had been reduced to just 447.
 The list of municipalities in Ontario is updated regularly.